tartley/flyinghigh-opengl-from-python/presentation.rst

 position is still necessary, because other attributes of the vertex, such as the vertex normal, will still differ.

-In short, don't worry about these redundant vertex positions, they are required and there is nothing you can do about them.
+So in short, don't worry about these redundant vertex positions, they are required.

 That was a lot of talk, but the code is quite small::